langchain-ai/langsmith-cookbook/testing-examples/pytest/README.md

 # LangSmith in Pytest

-This tutorial shows how to integrate LangSmith within your pytest CI workflow.
-You can test _a lot_ of functionality within your existing testing framework!
-LangSmith's tracing, eval, and datasets can enhance the development experience by helping track, audit, and debug issues even faster.
+This tutorial shows how to integrate LangSmith within your pytest test suite.
+You can test _a lot_ of functionality within your existing testing framework.
+LangSmith's tracing, eval helpers, and datasets can be incorporated within your existing test suite so you can take advantage of its tracing and feedback functionality.
 For a broader discussion on when it makes sense to use LangSmith or similar tooling, as well as different levels of integration with LangSmith, see the [Discussion](#discussion) section below.

 Now let's get started!